 Make your offer sound credible

 - Be direct, enthusiastic and honest.
-Do not write anything that is untrue.

 - Explain all the good reasons for buying.